Irish Nobel Peace laureate John Hume dies | DW | 03.08.2020

-John Hume was a 1998 Nobel peace prize recepient for his efforts to bring peace to Northern Ireland after decades of conflict.
+John Hume was a 1998 Nobel peace prize recipient for his efforts to bring peace to Northern Ireland after decades of conflict.

 John Hume, a key architect of Northern Ireland's Good Friday peace agreement, died on Monday at the age of 83, his Social Democratic and Labour Party (SDLP) party said.
 "The death of John Hume represents the loss of 20th century Ireland's most significant and consequential political figure," SDLP leader Colum Eastwood said in a statement.
 "This is an historic moment on this island but most of all it is a moment of deep, deep sadness."